Stadium New Zealand: Stadium site

 The New Zealand Government commissioned research on an alternative stadium to Eden Park for hosting the 2011 Rugby World Cup.
 The proposal was to build a new stadium seating 60,000 on the Auckland waterfront, instead of at the previously mooted site, Eden Park, which is about 3.5 kilometres away from Auckland CBD.
 The preferred waterfront site was over Marsden wharf.
 However, Ports of Auckland, who use the land as a shipping container terminal, expressed concern that construction would not be finished in time for the 2011 Rugby World Cup, and that the new site would remove land important for the continuing function of the country's largest commercial port.

 Alternative sites

 Alternative sites such as Carlaw Park, North Harbour Stadium and Mt Smart Stadium fell out of favour with the Government, leading to questions concerning the political motivations for such strong support for the waterfront stadium.

-The Government claimed Carlaw Park was not be a suitable location as several hundred trees would need to be felled, there would be a requirement for three hectares of land from the Auckland Domain and because parts of the proposed site are privately owned with existing plans.
+The Government claimed Carlaw Park was not a suitable location as several hundred trees would need to be felled, there would be a requirement for three hectares of land from the Auckland Domain and because parts of the proposed site are privately owned with existing plans.
 The Government also claimed there was inadequate space to accommodate people leaving the stadium.
 North Harbour Stadium was also initially dismissed for transport reasons.

 A further alternative proposal, for a stadium over the eastern part of the Mangere Inlet, failed to gain much publicity.